CANDELbio/pret-prepare/docs/prepare.md

 ## Job Execution

-Execution of jobs is done in parallel through core.async, as is each line of each file defined by directive.
+Jobs are executed in parallel using core.async channels, as is each line of each file defined by directive.
 All files are tab separated value files, and the directives contain a specification of how the remapping is to be done from each record (one row, or line, of a file).

 One file being processed is run with `job->file`, and a number of these are run at once with parallelism equivalent to the `file-worker-count` pret setting.